finetto/musc-automated-imaging-pipeline/README.md

  The user can interact with the pipeline through the _Data Viewer_ GUI.
 The Data Viewer can be accessed by running the `run_data_viewer.sh` script.

  ### Participants
  The first visible view after opening the Data Viewer will be the _Participants_ view.
-This view shows a list of all participants, of their deidentified ID and of their group assignment.
+This view shows a list of all participants, of their de-identified ID and of their group assignment.
 ![Screenshot of the Participants view.](/docs/images/participants_1.png)

 To add a new participant, click on the "New Participant" button and enter the participant's ID.
 Then click "OK".